webpro/dyson/README.md

 The `path` string is the usual argument provided to [Express](http://expressjs.com/api.html#app.VERB), as in `app.get(path, callback);`.

-The `template` object is a hash of values behaving in the following way:
+The `template` object may contain properties of the following types:

 * function: the function will be invoked with arguments _(params, query, body)_
 * string, boolean, number, array: returned as-is
 * object: will be recursively iterated
+* promise: if the function is a promise, it will be replaced with the resolving value

 ## Fake data generators